Leaflet/Leaflet/docs/examples/extending-1-classes/index.md

     // This will output "42"
     console.log( mySecondDemoInstance.myDemoProperty );

-### `L.Class.initialize()`
+### `Class.initialize()`

 In OOP, classes have a constructor method.
-In Leaflet's `L.Class`, the constructor method is always named `initialize`.
+In Leaflet's `Class`, the constructor method is always named `initialize`.

-If your class has some specific `options`, it's a good idea to initialize them with `L.setOptions()` in the constructor.
+If your class has some specific `options`, it's a good idea to initialize them with `setOptions()` in the constructor.
 This utility function will merge the provided options with the default options of the class.

     const MyBoxClass = Class.extend({